sheltermanager/asm3/doc/manual/options.rst

 * Send a weekly email to fosterers with medical information about their
   animals: If set, an email will be sent to all active fosterers containing info of overdue medications and medications/clinic appointments that fall due in the coming week.
-The email is sent as part of the overnight batch, early on Monday mornings.
+The email is sent as part of the overnight batch, early on Monday mornings by default.
+A day other than Monday can be chosen from the dropdown below if needed.

+* Do not send an email if there are no medical items due for animals in the care of this fosterer: If set, fosterers will be skipped if there are no medical items due for animals in their care.

   An example of the email fosterers will receive looks like this: